What is socially responsible investment (SRI)? How to build a SRI portfolio?

 A company excessively focusing on social responsibility might neglect performance.
 While ethics are crucial, a balance with performance is necessary to maintain profitable returns.

-How Is SRI Different from ESG?
+How Is SRI Approach Different from ESG?

 What is ESG?